dnstwister/dnstwister/README.md

 This split will allow this codebase and [dnstwister.report](https://dnstwister.report) to independently evolve to suit the needs of their user bases, whilst still sharing relevant improvements.
-Specifically, you will be able to start up a version of dnstwister on your PC and it will support the core functionality of searching for domains similar to the one you provide and attempting to resolve an IP address for each one.
+Specifically, you will still be able to start up a version of dnstwister on your PC or in Heroku that will support the core functionality of searching for domains similar to the one you provide and attempting to resolve an IP address for each one.
 You will also be able to do whois requests and some other analysis functionality.
 What is no longer available is the code (but not the infrastructure) to set up email subscriptions and the new client-side dnstwist implementation etc.

 Issues for either this codebase or [dnstwister.report](https://dnstwister.report) will still be raisable from